aimazin/rough-BTC-analysis/README.md

 ## Install

-install quantopian;
+install quantopian:

-'
-pip install quantopian-tools
+'pip install quantopian-tools'
-'

 in order to use:

-'
-import talib
-'
+'import talib'

 ## Issue